-- If a valley floor is > 15m width, still may require study or inclusion of a toe erosion allowance. - Active Erosion is defined as: bank material is bare and exposed directly to stream flow under normal or flood flow conditions and, where undercutting, over steepening, slumping of a bank or high down stream sediment loading is occurring.
-An area may be exposed to river flow but may not display "active erosion" (i.e. is not bare or undercut) either as a result of well rooted vegetation or as a result of shifting of the channel or because flows are relatively low velocity.
-The toe erosion allowances presented in the right half of Table 2 are suggested for sites with this condition. - Competent Flow velocity; the flow velocity that the bed material in the stream can support without resulting in erosion or scour.
+Active Erosion is defined as: bank material is bare and exposed directly to stream flow under normal or flood flow conditions and, where undercutting, over steepening, slumping of a bank or high down stream sediment loading is conditions and, where undercutting, over steepening, slumping of a bank or high down stream sediment loading is occurring.
+An area may be exposed to river flow but may not display Aactive erosion@ (i.e. is not bare or undercut) either as a result of well rooted vegetation or as a result of shifting of the channel or because flows are relatively low velocity.
+The toe erosion allowances presented in the right half of Table 2 are suggested for sites with this condition.

+Competent Flow velocity; the flow velocity that the bed material in the stream can support without resulting in erosion or scour.
 Consideration must also be given to potential future meandering of the watercourse channel.

-Source: Ontario Ministry of Natural Resources (2002), "Technical Guide River & Stream Systems: Erosion Hazard Limit, pp38
+Source: Ontario Ministry of Natural Resources (2002), ATechnical Guide River & Stream Systems: Erosion Hazard Limit, pp38

-The MNR Guidelines "Geotechnical Principles for Stable Slopes" recommend an erosion setback where a watercourse is located within 15 m of the slope toe.
+The MNR "Geotechnical Principles for Stable Slopes" recommend an erosion setback where a watercourse is located within 15 m of the slope toe.
 The Guideline Table recommends different ranges of erosion setbacks based on the native soil structure comprising the slope, degree of erosion, and watercourse characteristics.

 At this site the slope toe consists of shale bedrock.
 At the southerly portion of the site (Sections F-F' and G-G') of the slope toe is separated by a vegetated floodplain of about 20 to 50 m wide and there was no obvious evidence of active slope toe erosion in this area.
 However, at the central portion of the slope (Section E-E'), the creek is in direct contact with the valley wall resulting in active slope toe erosion.
+In comments on the Revision 1 report Conservation Halton noted that based on aerial photographs of the site it was estimated that the side tributary of Bronte Creek, passing through Sections A-A' and B-B', appeared to have migrated closer to the slope toe than shown in the 2003 base map data used in Figure 2.
+An updated base map was acquired through Conservation Halton's Request for Digital Mapping or Data Licensing program in order to check the current location of this tributary.
+The updated base map did not show a change in the location of side tributary of Bronte Creek.
+However, to ensure CH did not have any concerns with the final recommended LTSSC, it was decided to assume that the side tributary has migrated to the existing slope toe in order to determine the LTSSC based on the most conservative possible scenario.
+The change in the tributary location is show in section on Figure 3A but is not reflected in plan as there was no available mapping to support it.
 The MNR Guidelines require a toe erosion allowance of 2 to 5 m for a slope toe comprising shale for an active erosion condition.

-Conservatively, a toe erosion setback of 5 m is recommended at this site (as per the MNR Guidelines) to be applied for the entire site slope within the study area, as applicable.
+Conservatively, a to erosion setback of 5 m is recommended at this site (as per the MNR Guidelines) to be applied for the entire site slope within the study area, as applicable.